hbc/NGS_Data_Analysis_Course/sessionIII/lessons/04_DEG_deseq2.md

 ### Running DESeq2

 To run the differential expression pipeline on the raw counts in DESeq2, we use a **single call to the function `DESeq()`**.
 The required input is the `DESeqDataSet` object that we created in the last lesson.
-By re-assigning the results of the function back to the same variable name, we can continue to fill in the `slots` in our `DESeqDataSet` object.
+By re-assigning the results of the function back to the same variable name, we can continue to fill in the `slots` of our `DESeqDataSet` object.

 	##Run analysis
 	dds <- DESeq(dds)

-This function will print out a message for the various steps it performs.
+This function will print out a message for the various steps it performs:

 ```
 estimating size factors